ctp-eos/ctp-eos/README.md

 This is your call to help build the **operating system of postquantum consciousness.**

-In a world waking up to suppressed tech, nonlocality, and planetary transformation—**CTP-EOS™ offers a gateway into the coming epoch of empowered evolution**.
+In a world waking up to suppressed tech, non-locality, and planetary transformation—**CTP-EOS™ offers a gateway into the coming epoch of empowered evolution**.

 Join us.